 - Your program is constantly reassessed to ensure you are working at a level that is appropriate for you

-- Classes are $40 each and can be purchased individually or in a 10 pass pack
+- Classes are $45 each when purchased individually or $40 in a 10 pass pack

 - Class timetables are determined from a demand basis – please let one of our physios or administration staff know if a specific time and day suits you